-In asylum law alone, George has had conduct of claims from more than 42 nationalities worldwide which amongst others have included: witches, royalty, publishers, LGBT+, victims of trafficking, children, draft evaders, and politicians.
+In asylum law alone, he has had conduct of claims from more than 44 nationalities worldwide which amongst others have included: witches, royalty, publishers, victims of trafficking, children, draft evaders, and politicians.
+George specialises in LGBTQ+ matters.

-George is regularly instructed to draft grounds for judicial review and he specialises in challenges against imminent removal (interim relief)
+He is regularly instructed to draft grounds for judicial review and he specialises in challenges against imminent removal (interim relief).

 Earlier in his career he spent two years at the UK Home Office.
 He spent one year as a Judicial Review Litigator where he assessed the defensibility of judicial reviews lodged against the Secretary of State.
 For the next year George appeared as a Presenting Officer concentrating on all human rights and asylum claims, EEA, and entry clearance.